Why Do I Have a Ginger Beard?

 Are Ginger Beards Rare?

 It really all comes down to luck and your genetic makeup.
-Being a full redhead is already rare and having a ginger beard is just as rare.
+Being a full redhead is already rare and having a ginger red beard is just as rare.
 That’s why some non-ginger-haired men will have the genetic mutation and have red beards, while other non-ginger men won’t.

 Do Ginger Beards Turn Grey?